In this page

 The counting starts when the conversation is shared within the selected workspace(s) and it can only happen once for a conversation.

-2. Conversations per day - the average number of new conversations per day
+2. Incoming conversations per day - the average number of new conversations per day

 1. Busiest day - a day of the week when (on average) most of the new conversations have been received